marc2332/bliss/doc/docs/config_mca_handel.md

 A few scripts are provided:

-- `parse_error_header.py` which parses `handel_errors.h` and output a dictionnary of handel errors
+- `parse_error_header.py` which parses `handel_errors.h` and output a python dictionnary of handel errors

-- `handel-server` which servers the handel interface over the network using zerorpc.
+- `handel-server` which serves the handel interface over the network using zerorpc.
 It requires:
   * python3
   * handel
   * zerorpc